DPDK/dpdk/doc/guides/nics/sfc_efx.rst

   (full-feature firmware variant only), TSO and multi-segment mbufs.
   Mbuf segments may come from different mempools, and mbuf reference counters are treated responsibly.
+  Supported for SFN7xxx, SFN8xxx and X2xxx family adapters only.
   **ef10** chooses EF10 (SFN7xxx, SFN8xxx, X2xxx) native datapath which is
   more efficient than libefx-based but has no VLAN insertion support yet.
   Mbuf segments may come from different mempools, and mbuf reference